 Record land mass movement has been observed in Miyagi.
 Quake-hit Oshika Peninsula moved 5.3 meters and dropped 1.2 meters according to Geospatial Information Authority.
-Goverment showed both records data on Saturday.
+Government showed both records data on Saturday.
 Geospatial Information Authority based in Tsukuba issued a report that says that peninsula on the Pacific coast moved in East-SouthEast direction toward the quake epicenter.

 Earthquake also triggered land mass movements in many areas ranging from northeastern region of Tohoku to the Kanto region including Tokyo.
 In Iwate prefecture, a point in Yamada (north of Miyagi) moved 25cm to the east, while a point in Chiba’s Choshi, south of Miyagi, moved 17 cm to the east.